 Plus, he reports, getting the right amount of sleep can make you look more intelligent.

 The World Sleep Society says there are more than 100 sleep disorders, and sleep is one of the three pillars of good health, along with a good diet and exercise.

-In his article on feeling tired after sleeping longer, Dr. Breus says the reason for this is because the circadian rhythm gets thrown off.
+In his Huff Post article on feeling tired after sleeping longer, Dr. Breus says the reason for this is because the circadian rhythm gets thrown off.
 The circadian rhythm, also known as the biological clock, is the cycle of sleeping and waking.

 Dr. Breus says the body’s rhythms reset every 24 hours.
 He adds: “Once our body clocks, or circadian pacemakers, start ‘telling the wrong time,’ we feel it in lethargy, fatigue, and a sleep cycle gone haywire.
 The clock says one thing and your body says another, very similar to jet lag.”

-The average person who sleeps 7.5hours goes through five cycles each night.
+The average person who sleeps 7.5 hours goes through five cycles each night.
 When you sleep in, you are extending your number of cycles, and then generally you wake up in the middle of a cycle.
-If it is in the part of the cycle that is deep or REM sleep you can wake and feel worse than before you went to sleep,” Dr. Breus writes.
+If it is in the part of the cycle that is deep or REM sleep you can wake and feel worse than before you went to sleep.

 Dr. Breus gives tips on how to keep your biological rhythm working like clockwork:

 Go sleep at night and arise each morning around the same time, even on the weekends.
 A regular schedule helps your sleep cycle to adjust.
 Dr. Breus says the key is the time you wake up: “Just because you stay up an extra two hours does not mean you should sleep in an extra two hours (your internal clock cannot shift that quickly).”